 To be eligible for admission to the WRCP for an Graduate Certificate, a student must:

 -Be an graduate student at the University of Georgia, and

 -Be enrolled in a college/school within UGA.

 -To add the Graduate Certificate to your program of study, you must contact Jenny Yearwood requesting the certificate to be added.
 Ms. Yearwood will take care of the necessary paperwork with the Registrar’s office.

 The Graduate Certificate Program is an interdisciplinary program and is not associated with any particular College or School.
 This means that, providing the two criteria for admission are met, students from any college, school, or discipline are eligible for admission.

-If the requirements have been met, Ms. Yearwood prepares the Certificate and notifies the Registrar of the University, who adds the information to the students transcripts.
+If the requirements have been met, Ms. Yearwood prepares the paper Certificate and clears the certificate in Athena.
+She also notifies the Registrar of the University, who adds the information to the students transcripts.

 The Certificate is signed by the Major Professor, the Chair/Director of the WRCP, the Provost of the University, and the President of the University.
-The Certificate is usually awarded at the graduation ceremony of the student’s Department/School/College.
+The Certificate is usually mailed to the student’s home address after graduation.